-Professor Ugawa is now the Director and Professor, Department of Neurology, and Vice President, Fukushima Medical University, where he has been since 2007.
-He graduated from Tokyo University in 1978 and studied physiology of movement disorders under Professor Marsden and Professor Rothwell in Queen Square, London in 1987-1990, and went back to Tokyo University in 1990.
+Professor Ugawa is director and professor of the Department of Neurology and Vice President of Fukushima Medical University, where he has been since 2007.
+He graduated from Tokyo University in 1978 and studied physiology of movement disorders under Professor Marsden and Professor Rothwell in Queen Square, London in 1987-1990, after which he returned to Tokyo University.

-He is interested in clinical neurophysiology and one of pioneers of transcranial magnetic stimulation (TMS).
-He started to study pathophysiological mechanisms underlying various involuntary movements, especially myoclonus, using EEGs, evoked potentials, MEGs.
+Professor Ugawa is interested in clinical neurophysiology and one of pioneers of transcranial magnetic stimulation (TMS).
+He started to study pathophysiological mechanisms underlying various involuntary movements, especially myoclonus, using EEGs, evoked potentials and MEGs.
 After the invention of TMS and neuroimaging techniques, he also used those newly developed methods for this purpose.
 He extended the target disorders to Parkinson’s disease and related disorders.
 After the invention of repetitive TMS (rTMS), he studied neuroplasticity in humans and developed a new plasticity induction method [quadripulse stimulation (QPS)].
 In addition to studies of normal plasticity, he applied the plasticity induction method to the treatment of neurological disorders, and he is now developing new treatments using rTMS for movement disorders, especially Parkinson’s disease.

 This month Professor Ugawa kindly spoke with us on his thoughts on the future of brain stimulation.